asset-group/5ghoul-5g-nr-attacks/README.md

 <p align="center"><img src="./docs/figures/interception-diagram-uplink.svg" alt="interception-diagram-uplink" style="zoom:170%;" /></p>

 * **Uplink Packet Interception Path** - The base station (gNB) receives a 5G NR MAC frame from the user equipment (UE).
 Then, the OpenAirInterface software stack forwards such MAC packet to the *5Ghoul Packet Interception API*.
 This Interception API is used to decode and analyze packets according to certain *filtering rules*, which are analogous to Wireshark's Display Filter.
-Consequently, the user can leverage such Interception API in a C++ exploit script to launch new attacks, perform packet analysis, intrusion detection, etc.
+Consequently, the user can leverage such Interception API in a C++ exploit script to launch new attacks, perform packet analysis and intrusion detection, among others.

 <p align="center"><img src="./docs/figures/interception-diagram-downlink.svg" alt="interception-diagram-downlink" style="zoom:170%;" /></p>

 * **Downlink Packet Interception Path** - Downlink packets are generated from within OpenAirInterface and  then passed to the Interception API via a ***Hold*** operation.
-Once the Interception API, controlled by the user, finishes processing of the hold packet, the packet is forwarded back to OpenAirInterface and finally transmitted to the UE.
+Once the Interception API, controlled by the user, finishes processing of the hold packet, the packet is forwarded back to OpenAirInterface and finally transmitted to the target UE.